GOcontroll/GOcontroll-Moduline/Moduline cheat sheet.md

 # Check CAN bus load

-canbusload can<num>@<baudrate> ... -- Add other can busses at the end to monitor them at the same time
+canbusload can"num"@"baudrate" ... -- Add other can busses at the end to monitor them at the same time

 example: canbusload can0@250000 can1@250000

 # Network manager
 nmcli con           -- Show list of connections and their statusses

-nmcli con show <con> -- See detailed information about a specific connection
+nmcli con show "con" -- See detailed information about a specific connection

 nmcli dev wifi      -- Show available Wi-Fi networks